-These are the six most innovative winter coats and jackets of 2020
+These are the 6 most innovative winter coats and jackets of 2020

 Allbirds

-Allbirds launched as an eco-friendly sneaker brand, but this year, it expanded into apparel.
+Allbirds launched as an eco-friendly sneaker brand, but this year it expanded into apparel.
 Its puffer jackets for men and women use the same careful approach to sourcing.
-The jacket’s exterior is made from similar materials it uses in its shoes, blending merino wool and tree based fibers called Tencel Lyocell.
-The lining is made from recycled nylon and its insulation is made up of recycled polyester.
-The brand has treated it with a water repellant that is free of harsh, harmful chemicals.
-Like every item in Allbirds’ collection, the company has identified the carbon emissions involved with making the jacket, then offset them.
-This is a versatile jacket that helps you transition from the fall to the winter.
-Its soft exterior and high neck will keep you cozy, and the insulation will keep you warm as the cold front arrives.
+The exterior of the jackets is made from materials that are similar to what the company uses for its shoes, blending merino wool and tree-based fibers called Tencel Lyocell.
+The lining is made from recycled nylon and the insulation is constructed using recycled polyester.

+The brand has treated its jackets with a water repellant that is free of harsh, harmful chemicals.
+Like every item in its collection, Allbirds has identified the carbon emissions involved with making its jackets and offset them.
+These are versatile jackets that help you transition from fall to winter.
+Their soft exterior and high neck will keep you cozy, and the insulation will keep you warm as the cold front arrives.

 Fast Company may receive revenue for some links to products on our site.